-In order to guarantee our performance obligations and the down payment we received under the Regional FITEL Projects, we provided bank guarantees by FIBI and by HSBC and surety bonds for the benefit of FITEL, which surety bonds have been issued by Amtrust through a Peruvian insurance company in an aggregate amount of approximately \$125.1 million at December 31, 2017.
-We have provided Amtrust with a corporate guarantee in the amount of approximately \$57.3 million.
-In addition, we have restricted cash of approximately \$21.5 million as collateral for these guarantees.
+In order to guarantee our performance obligations and the down payment we received under the FITEL Regional Projects, we provided bank guarantees by FIBI and by HSBC and surety bonds by Amtrust through a Peruvian bank.
+The aggregate amount of the bank guarantees issued on our behalf by HSBC and FIBI as of December 31, 2018, was approximately \$98.6 million.
+The surety bonds issued by Amtrust on our behalf are in the amount of approximately \$28.6 million.
+We have provided HSBC and FIBI with various pledges and have deposited approximately \$29.1 million held as restricted cash as collateral for HSBC and FIBI guarantees.

 Our credit and guarantee agreements also contain various covenants, restrictions and limitations that may impact us.
 These covenants, restrictions and limitations relate to incurrence of indebtedness, contingent obligations, negative pledges, liens, mergers and acquisitions, change of control, asset sales, dividends and distributions, redemption or repurchase of equity interests, certain debt payments and modifications of loans and investments.
 The agreements also stipulate a floating charge on our assets to secure fulfillment of our obligations to FIBI and HSBC as well as other pledges, including a fixed pledge, on certain assets and property.
-As of December 31, 2017, the aggregate amount of bank guarantees and surety bonds from insurance companies outstanding to secure our various performance obligations was approximately \$152.4 million, including an aggregate of approximately \$145.7 million on behalf of our subsidiaries in Peru.
-We have restricted cash of approximately \$29.4 million as collateral for these guarantees.
+As of December 31, 2018, the aggregate amount of bank guarantees and surety bonds from insurance companies outstanding to secure our various performance obligations was approximately \$149.5 million, including an aggregate of approximately \$136 million on behalf of our subsidiaries in Peru.
+We have restricted cash of approximately \$32.4 million as collateral for these guarantees.

-In order to guarantee our performance obligations for our current activities in Colombia, we purchased insurance from an insurance company in Colombia.
-We have provided the insurance company with various corporate guarantees, guaranteeing our performance and our employee salary and benefit costs of approximately 56.62 billion Colombian Pesos (approximately \$19 million based on the representative rate of exchange published as of December 31, 2017) and 12.31 billion Colombian Pesos (approximately \$4.1 million based on the representative rate of exchange published as of December 31, 2017), respectively.
+In order to guarantee our performance obligations for our current activities in Colombia, we purchased insurance from an insurance company in Colombia to guarantee our various contractual and other obligations, including our performance and our employee salary and benefit costs, of approximately 133.5 billion Colombian Pesos (approximately \$41.08 million based on the representative rate of exchange published as of December 31, 2018).